noborus/trdsql/README.md

-# csvq
+# trdsql

-A tool that can execute SQL queries on csv
+A tool that can execute SQL queries on csv.
+It is a tool like q and textql.

+The difference from these tools is that the syntax of PostgreSQL or MySQL can be used.